Visiting Stari Most | The Beautiful Old Bridge in Mostar

 Professional Bridge Jumping

 Professional jumping and diving competitions are also held here.
-Red Bull started championship competitions in 2090, with Stari Most being one of their venues.
-Their most recent competition was in 2019.
-To learn more, read about it redbull.com, or in the Sarajevo Times.
+Red Bull started championship competitions in 2009, with Stari Most being one of their venues.
+Their most recent competition was in 2024.
+To learn more, read about it in the Sarajevo Times, or at redbull.com.

 Another photo spot is on the diving platform where young men practice below the bridge, on the Bosniak side (below).
 As well as on the river bank, on the Croat side of the bridge.

 There’s also a photo-worthy view from Koski Mehmed Pasa Mosque (which charges a small fee for a visit and bridge viewing).
-I visited in the afternoon, but the light was not ideal that time of day, so, sorry, no photo.
+I visited in the afternoon, but the light was not ideal that time of day, so, sorry, I’m not positing the photo.

 Hotels and Airbnb’s also boast great views.
-One of the rooms where I stayed had a magnificent view, but the room was occupied.
+One of the rooms where I stayed had a magnificent view.

 Kriva Cuprija